Reimagined Salesforce Education Cloud Helps Institutions Build Lifelong Student Relationships with Unified Data, Automation, and Intelligence

 - Maximize Faculty & Staff Impact: A new capability model drives efficiency by breaking down silos to allow for critical services, such as appointment scheduling, application forms, case management, and more, to be used institution-wide.

-- With features like Smart Prospecting, institutions can automatically group prospective students based on their interests, assign them to recruiters, and personalise engagement from the very first interaction, while students can easily apply to multiple programs, track their application status, and engage with admissions teams.
+- With features like Smart Prospecting, institutions can automatically group prospective students based on their interests, assign them to recruiters, and personalize engagement from the very first interaction, while students can easily apply to multiple programs, track their application status, and engage with admissions teams.

 - Drive Better Student Outcomes: With features like Care Plans, institutions can leverage unified data to help staff truly understand what students need during critical moments in their journey and deliver better onboarding with step-by-step guidance.
 And soon, Salesforce’s innovations for student success will track key milestones in real time with automated alerts that notify advisors if a student is falling behind.
 They will also be able to support non-academic needs that are critical to student success such as managing programs for international students and food security.